GustavoSantosSantana/Trireme/Software Requirements Specification V1.md

 3. System checks task data for any current meetings/task intervals.
 4. System finds an ongoing interval and starts timers.
 5. System displays task list to user.
-6. System displays message to user to alert them to an ongoing interval, and displays a timer widget.
+6. System displays message to user to alert them to an ongoing interval and displays a timer widget.
 7. User may interact with the widget to start/stop the timer.

 **Postconditions**: